Barcelona, Spain – March 16, 2011

-The cab driver told me the economy in Barcelona is still very bad.
-He thought the unemployment rate is right around 21%.
+On the way to my hotel, the cab driver told me the economy in Barcelona is still very bad.
+He thought the unemployment rate is right around 21 percent.
 That is a big number.
-He also mentioned there are more and more robberies happening.
-Most of those are drug related.
+He also mentioned there are increased robberies happening.
+Most of those are drug-related.
 Regardless, he said there are still many tourists that come to Barcelona.
 He said Barcelona is the number five spot in the world for tourism.
-He got me to my hotel very quickly and he was very nice, so I gave him a 2 Euro tip.
+He got me to my hotel very quickly and he was very nice, so I gave him a 2€ tip (US$2.44).
 That seemed to have made his day.
 I was proud of myself that I understood all of what he was telling me since he was speaking entirely in Spanish.
 My command of Spanish gets a little better each day.
 As I have noted before, I am still not fluent, but I understand a lot of what I hear.
 I think it is just a matter of time before I really pick up the language.
-I can’t wait!
+I cannot wait!
 That is something I have wanted to do for years and years.

-On my way to La Bodegueta, I stopped and took some photos of the apartment building that Gaudi designed, Casa Mila “la Pedrera”.
-Pg. de Gracia is by far the largest, busiest street in the area.
-It is also a very exclusive shopping street with stores such as Louis Vuiton and Channel.
+From Gaudi’s building, I walked to Passeig de Gràcia.
+It is by far the largest, busiest street in the area.
+It is also a very exclusive shopping street with stores such as Louis Vuitton and Channel.
 Somewhere along my path, I saw what looked like a good Italian restaurant.
 I will try to find that for dinner tomorrow night.
-For “dinner” the first night, I had a banana, an apple, and some Edam cheese.
+For “dinner” that first night, I had a banana, an apple, and some Edam cheese.
 Those were just a few items I picked up at a little market just around the corner from the hotel.
 I just was not very hungry.